Help a freshly qualified nurse get started out with a gift that will make the whole transition to full-time nursing that little bit easier.

 Testing a patients oxygen to blood levels and heart rate by placing an pulse oximeter on their finger is something a nurse will do as part of their regular checks.

-This tells them how well the oxygen is being sent around the patients body and alerts them to any potential problems.
+As this tells them how well the oxygen is being sent around the patients body, and alerts them to any potential problems.

 And nearly every hospital will have their own equipment that the nurses will use to do this.

-So, it can be really handy to have your own pulse oximeter in your scrubs pocket as a nurse to use instead.
+So, it can be really handy for them to have their own pulse oximeter in their scrubs pocket to use instead.

-Which makes one of these a nice little gift and a good one to go for is the Innovo fingertip pulse oximeter.
+Which makes one of these a nice little gift for a nurse, and a good one to go for is the Innovo fingertip pulse oximeter.

-As this is acurrate, reliable, and will alert you if you're not taking the readings correctly.
+As this is accurate, reliable, and will alert them if they're not taking the readings correctly.

 Being on your feet for a whole 12-hour shift day after day is seriously hard work for nurses.

-And it can really take a toll on their feet, toes and ankles after a while.
+And this can really take a toll on their feet, toes and ankles after a while.

-So, a gift they will absolutely love you forever for is a pair of super comfy and supportive shoes that they can wear around the ward.
+So, a gift they will absolutely love you forever for is a pair of super comfy and supportive shoes that they can wear while on the ward.

-As not only will this ward off sore feet, it can also make life easier on their ankles, knees and lower backs too.
+As not only will this ward off sore feet, it can also make life easier on their ankles, knees, and lower back too.